 How do I compare transfer companies when transferring and receiving money via India?

-When comparing options to transfer money to India, there are a few factors to take into consideration to get the best value for your money.
+When comparing options to transfer money to and from India, there are a few factors to take into consideration to get the best value for your money.

 - Exchange rates.
 Different companies offers different exchange rates, so look for one that offers you the best deal for the amount you’re sending.